mieubrisse/personal-writing/first-do-nothing/post.md

-This is because our stress response evolved in an ancient world where stressors required immediate action.
-A tiger chasing us, or being expelled from the tribe, meant certain death unless we reacted drastically.

-But we don't live in that world anymore.
-Most things things we fear are no longer dangers.

-Your friends aren't resonating with you anymore?
-Find more friends at the nearest park.

-Hitting serious disagreements with your partner?
-The internet offers you thousands of compatible people from all over the world.

 How often have you said something from a reactive, stressed place and regretted it the minute you said it?
 How often has that

 As I've wr